-The Company obtains valuations performed by external valuers in order to determine the fair value of its investment properties.
+The Company obtains valuations performed by external valuers to determine the fair value of its investment properties and freehold land and buildings.
 These valuations are based upon assumptions including future rental income, anticipated maintenance costs, future development costs and the appropriate discount rate.
 The valuers also make reference to market evidence of transaction prices for similar properties.